-Monkton is a farming community undergoing the transition to a rural residential community.
-This Plan establishes guiding principles to mold the transition in accordance with the community's goals as set forth in the document.
+Monkton is a traditional farming community whose citizens value its rural character and quality of life: protecting and revitalizing the working landscape that defines Monkton while focusing on growth and activities into a town center.
+This Plan establishes guiding principles in accordance with the community's goals as set forth in the document.